PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 2. Reducing code duplication by trying to avoid completely different implementations of the same algorithm

-3. Provide a simple and easy to use mechanism to customize the execution context which users can also access.
+3. Provide a simple and easy to use mechanism to customize the execution context, which users can also access.

 4. Expose some of the underlying features offered by the various facilities in a standardized manner.